 After visiting a Javanese leather workshop in 2014, she also wanted to protect traditional crafts and help the communities that make them.
 As a result, the artisans are now paid three times the minimum wage, enjoy good working conditions in a safe environment and have health insurance and savings plans.

 To minimise its environmental footprint, Issara sources recycled materials that are eco-friendly for its packaging, lining and hardware and uses leather from tanneries that comply with stringent international water and effluent management standards.

 Of course, none of that means much if you don’t have a product shoppers want – but Issara’s totes, purses, travel bags are gorgeous.
 Classic and elegant, they’re pieces that will go with everything and will never date – no-brainers, when it comes to accessories.

 Plus Rosh’s business model and wise supply chains mean they’re a lot more affordable than other luxury bags.

 I’m particularly in love with the tangerine tote above.
-As I said here, with a wardrobe of mainly dark colours, I adore adding pops of colour through handbags.
+With a wardrobe of mainly dark colours, I adore adding pops of colour through handbags.
 That beautiful orange tone is perfect.

-Check out the gallery below (click on a pic to make it bigger).
+Admire the bags.
 In the meantime, here are five easy ways you can look good while helping save the planet:

 Know your style and buy less